dagu-org/dagu/README.md

     command: python main.py
 ```

-### Using parameters
+### Parameters

-Parameters can be defined using `params` field.
-Each parameter can be referenced as $1, $2, etc. Parameters can also be command substitutions or environment variables.
-You can override the parameters with the `--params=` parameter for `start` command.
+You can define parameters using `params` field and refer to each parameter as $1, $2, etc. Parameters can also be command substitutions or environment variables.
+It can be overridden by `--params=` parameter of `start` command.

 ```yaml
 name: example